gchochla/LiaHR/README.md

 # LiaHR: Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts

-This repo contains the official implementation of [Humans Hallucinate Too: Language Models Identify and Correct Subjective Annotation Errors With Label-in-a-Haystack Prompts](https://arxiv.org/abs/2505.17222).

-## Abstract

-> Modeling complex subjective tasks in Natural Language Processing, such as recognizing emotion and morality, is considerably challenging due to significant variation in human annotations.
-This variation often reflects reasonable differences in semantic interpretations rather than mere noise, necessitating methods to distinguish between legitimate subjectivity and error.
-We address this challenge by exploring label verification in these contexts using Large Language Models (LLMs).
-First, we propose a simple In-Context Learning binary filtering baseline that estimates the reasonableness of a document-label pair.
-We then introduce the Label-in-a-Haystack setting: the query and its label(s) are included in the demonstrations shown to LLMs, which are prompted to predict the label(s) again, while receiving task-specific instructions (e.g., emotion recognition) rather than label copying.
-We show how the failure to copy the label(s) to the output of the LLM are task-relevant and informative.
-Building on this, we propose the Label-in-a-Haystack Rectification (LiaHR) framework for subjective label correction: when the model outputs diverge from the reference gold labels, we assign the generated labels to the example instead of discarding it.
-This approach can be integrated into annotation pipelines to enhance signal-to-noise ratios.
-Comprehensive analyses, human evaluations, and ecological validity studies verify the utility of LiaHR for label correction.

 ## Installation

 This repo uses `Python 3.10` (type hints, for example, won't work with some previous versions).
 After you create and activate your virtual environment (with conda, venv, etc), install local dependencies with: